caraya/feedback-review/amp.md

 **Since we can't use Javascript on AMP content, how can we leverage web APIs?
 I understand that you're working on relaxing the restriction of using Javascript in AMP content and experimenting with using workers to offload running scripts (amp-script) but, right now, I can't use any APIs that the AMP team doesn't allow.
 How is that putting users first?**

 I think I figured out the cause but not the reasoning behind it.
-Until the AMP team relaxes the restrictions for scripts on AMP content the custom elements that make the AMP HTML vocabulary do not accept scripts so whenever scripts needs to inject content into the page they will fail and the content will not render as expected.
+Until the AMP team relaxes the restrictions for scripts on AMP content the AMP library itself will not accept scripts other than the ones they whitelist, so whenever scripts needs to inject content into the page they will fail and the content will not render as expected.

 In my case with my code highlights I still get something that looks different enough from my content to be distinguishable from prose but not what I expected as syntax highlighted code.

-The last bit is actually two parts intertwined together.
+I guess I could pre-process the content and insert the elements I need before the content is loaded but doesn't that defeat the purpose?

-**Who answers if there's a problem?**
+## Who answers if there's a problem?

-Unless you make your AMP content fully and deliberately accessible, users will only see it when they arrive to it from a link that uses AMP or from a search engine result.
-At first I started asking myself why bother?
+Until better tooling is available it's very hard to do good AMP development.
+Given all the restrictions of what you can't do and how you should do what you can, it's hard to remember that your primary IDEs for AMP are Dev Tools and the Google Search Console for your site.

-Most people won't bother to check the search console to see if there is a problem with search and AMP or know how to fix it (I have a problem with linked data being wrong but since I didn't write the plugin or the AMP tags being used to generate it, I have no idea about how to solve the problem) so having AMP working is not guarantee that the tool is working properly, or at all.
+Most people won't bother to check the search console to see if there is a problem with search and AMP or know how to fix it (I had a problem with linked data being wrong but since I didn't write the plugin or the AMP tags being used to generate it, I had no idea about how to solve the problem) so having AMP working is not guarantee that the tool is working properly, or at all...

 So whose fault is it?
 Mine?
 The plugin developer?
 The AMP team?

-**This is only applicable for large hosted sites but what effect does poor content have on AMP search rankings?**
+We also don't know if [AMP Validation Errors](https://www.ampproject.org/docs/troubleshooting/validation_errors) will cause the page not to render or if these are warnings of things that must be fixed to be compliant.

+**Garbage in, Garbage out**

 I host my own installation of Wordpress so this is less of an issue for me.
 But for the people who host content in Wordppress dot com this may come in as a surprise: **_AMP is enabled by default!_** (see [AMP (Accelerated Mobile Pages)](https://en.support.wordpress.com/amp-accelerated-mobile-pages/) in the Wordpress dot com support site).

 Twitter is also sending users to AMP version of the content (when available) by default. **Shouldn't this be an opt in experience rather than opt out or no choice at all?**

+This is less of an issue for Twitter than it is for Wordpress because in the earlier, it's a concious action to linkn to a resource.
+In Wordpress it's a setting enabled by default so it'll publish AMP until you've actively disabled it so people may not be fully aware that they are publishing AMP and not really care about it.

-So we have situations where the AMP content matches the canonical content, AMP is not the canonical content, and where there is no quality control for the content that gets higer in the Google search results because it uses AMP.
-Who wins in this scenario?
+So we have situations where the AMP content matches the canonical content, AMP is not the canonical content, and where there is no quality control for the AMP content itself... in the WordPress case, I doubt many users are aware that they are publishing AMP content.
+So if we get low-quality content pushed into AMP, who wins in this scenario?

 ## Duplicating effort?

-When AMP first came out as a mobile optimization library I had my reservations but saw it as an interim solution to the mobile performance issues that I see documented everywhere and that have gotten progressively worse.
+When AMP first came out as an optimization library I had my reservations but saw it as an interim solution to the mobile performance issues that I see documented everywhere and that have gotten progressively worse.

 But it's not about improving mobile performance anymore.

-The concept of _amp stories_ and the associated elements that we must use to build them are a completely different concept and, to be honest, they frighten the hell out of me.
+The concept of **_amp stories_** and the associated elements that we must use to build them are a completely different concept and, to be honest, they frighten the hell out of me.

 The concept of stories at least according to the news I've read out there, throws the concept of non-AMP sites out the window. **If there is no equivalency check, what will search engines do when the content is different?
 Which version of the content will get priority?**